gnosis/dex-research/dFusion/dFusion.rst

 State stored in the smart contract
 ==================================

-For each account, ERC20 token balance are merklized in a Merkle tree with the sha-hash operation in the anchor smart contract.
+For each account, ERC20 token balances are represted in a Merkle tree constructed by the sha-hash operation.
-This "compressed" representation of all account balances is collision resistant and can thus be used to uniquely commit to the complete "uncompressed" state containing all balances explicitly.
+This "compressed" representation of all account balances by the Merkle root - called the balance-state-hash - is collision resistant and can thus be used to uniquely commit to the complete "uncompressed" state containing all balances explicitly.
 The "uncompressed" state will be stored off-chain and all state transitions will be announced via smart contract events.
 Thus, the full state will be fully reproducible for any participant by replaying all blocks since the creation of the smart contract.
-The following diagram shows how the "compressed" state hash is constructed:
+The following diagram shows how the "compressed" balance-state-hash is constructed:

 .. image:: balance-state-hash.png

 To allow **K** to be small, a bi-map of an accounts public key (on-chain address) to its **accountId** will be stored in the anchor contract as well.
-The account index can be used to locate a users token balances in the state.
+The account index can be used to locate a users token balances in the Merkle-tree representing the state.

 Furthermore, we store a bi-map of token address to its index **0 <= t <= T**, for each token that can be traded on the exchange.
 When specifying tokens inside orders, deposits and withdrawel requests, we use the token's index **0 <= t <= T** instead of the full address.

 As limit orders and deposits and withdrawal requests are collected they are not directly stored in the smart contract.
 Doing so would require a **SSTORE** EVM instruction for each item.
 This would be too gas-expensive.
 Instead the smart contract emits a smart contract event containing the relevant order information (account_id, from_token, to_token, buy_Amount, sell_Amount) and stores a rolling SHA hash.
 For a new order, the rolling hash is computed by hashing the previous rolling hash with the current order.
 Only after **O** orders are hashed via this rolling hash, the smart contract saves an ordercheckpoint hash, which is the current rolling hash.
 Storing ordercheckpoints allows to quickly lookup orders for later verification processes.